CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

    ```
 3. The curly braces `{ }` and the text in between them is a set of rules.
 The word `body` means that the set of rules is for the `<body>` tags on your web page.
 We call the bit outside the curly braces a **selector**.
 So in this case, it is the selector for the body tags.

-4. Change the colour to blue, and click Run \(Remember, this is the button that says "Click To Run"\).
-Your website should now have a blue background!
+4. Change the colour to `LightGreen`, and click Run \(Remember, this is the button that says "Click To Run"\).
+Your website should now have a green background!

 5. What's going on?
 If you look at the top of the index.html file, you will see the following line:
 `<link type="text/css" rel="stylesheet" href="styles.css"/>` This tells the browser to look for a special file named styles.css.
 This file is a **stylesheet**.
 You can recognise a stylesheet file by the **.css** in its name.
 The stylesheet contains rules for what each element on your page should look like.
  * Each rule is made up of a **property** with a `:` symbol \(**colon**\) after it and then a **value** for the property, followed by a `;` symbol \(**semi-colon**\).
 6. Lets add a rule to change the text.
 Add two new lines inside the curly braces, so that your rule looks like this:
    ```
    body {